Tet methylcytosine dioxygenase 3: Function

 In addition, Tet3 is important for repair and upkeep in mature neurons.
 Epigenetic markers, especially ones that make the DNA more accessible, are important after cell damage because they can turn on genes that function in cell repair.
 A recent study done in vivo in rats has shown that the TET3 protein is important in recovery after a stroke.
 The study shows that TET3 as well as its product, 5-hydroxymethylcytosine (5hmC), are expressed more after focal ischemia in order to demethylate and turn on genes associated with DNA repair in neurons.
 Knockdown of the TET3 protein in these rats led to increased neuron damage after a stroke and a decreased expression of several genes that aid in neuron repair.
 These results not only demonstrate the importance of Tet3 in neuronal repair but also suggest Tet3 and its protein as a possible therapeutic target for future studies that could aid patients in neuronal repair after a stroke.

 In humans, less is known about the exact role of Tet3 in neurons.
-Current studies in humans are focusing on the effects of mutant Tet3 on an individual’s phenotype.
+Current studies in humans are focusing on the effects of mutant Tet3 on an individual's phenotype.
 While the complete knockout of Tet3 appears to be fatal to the developing zygote, the mutation of one or more alleles of Tet3 can result in viable offspring.
-These mutations of Tet3 can greatly affect the TET3 protein and lead to a class of neurodevelopmental disorders in humans known as TET3-deficiency syndrome.
+These mutations of Tet3 can greatly affect the TET3 protein and lead to a class of neurodevelopmental disorders in humans known as Beck–Fahrner syndrome.
 Individuals with these mutations experience phenotypes such as developmental delay and growth abnormalities as well as features found in other neurodevelopmental disorders such as Sotos Syndrome and Autism Spectrum Disorder.

-Little is known about the exact mutations on Tet3 that cause TET3-deficiency syndrome and their inheritance patterns.
+Little is known about the exact mutations on Tet3 that cause Beck–Fahrner syndrome and their inheritance patterns.
 However, the mutations seem to follow a Mendelian pattern of inheritance.
 In a recent study of affected individuals and their families, some were found to have autosomal-dominant patterns of inheritance while others were found to have autosomal-recessive patterns of inheritance.
 Regardless of the inheritance pattern, all mutations in this gene were shown to be caused by either a missense variant in the region of the gene that codes for the catalytic domain of TET3 or a frameshift or nonsense variant in the same region.
-The region in which this mutation occurs is highly conserved among species, especially mice and humans, which is why work done on model organisms may be useful in bettering our understanding of Tet3’s function in humans.
+The region in which this mutation occurs is highly conserved among species, especially mice and humans, which is why work done on model organisms may be useful in bettering our understanding of Tet3's function in humans.

 In conclusion, the Tet3 gene is important in a variety of organisms including humans, rats, and mice.
 It functions mostly during the formation of a zygote, particularly in neurons.
 There it helps neurons mature and develop as well as aids them in repair.

 Clinical

-Mutations in this gene have been associated a number of abnormal phenotypic features including intellectual disability, developmental delay, hypotonia, autistic traits, movement disorders, growth abnormalities and facial dysmorphism.
+Mutations in this gene can result in Beck–Fahrner syndrome, which has been associated a number of abnormal phenotypic features including intellectual disability, developmental delay, hypotonia, autistic traits, movement disorders, growth abnormalities and facial dysmorphism.